adc-trust-ai/trust-free/README.md

 - Interpretable models with accuracy comparable to Random Forests
 - Visual tree structure and comprehensive, automatically-generated explanations on demand
 - Automatically-generated head-to-head comparisons of profiles of interest
-- Multiple variable importance methods (Ghost, Permutation, ALE plots, SHAP values)
+- Multiple variable importance methods (SOTA Permutation, Ghost Variables, ALE plots, SHAP values)
 - Automatic missing value handling that learns from missingness itself
 - Automatic detection of potential overfitting.
 - Ability to efficiently use continuous and categorical predictor variables
 - Prediction confidence intervals *[coming in next release]*
 - Novel method to warn about risky predictions on the fly *[coming in next release]*
-- Novel in-leaf regression model delivering even further sparsity *[coming in next release]*
-- Lightning fast training *[coming in next release]*
+- Even faster training *[coming in next release]*

 ## What's new in version 2.1.4?